michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 ### Questions ###
 Answer the following questions.
 In answering the questions below, consider the role of the combiner.

 1. Do you think the Order Inversion approach is 'faster' than a naive approach with multiple jobs?
-Implement a compound job in which you compute the numerator and the denominator separately, and then perform the computation of the relative frequency
+Think about a compound job in which you compute the numerator and the denominator separately, and then perform the computation of the relative frequency
 2. What is the impact of the use of a 'special' compound key on the amounts of shuffled bytes?
 3. How does the default partitioner works with `TextPair`?
 Can you imagine a different implementation that does not change the Partitioner?
 4. For each key, the reducer receives its marginal before the co-occurrence with the other words.
 Why?